-- 189.01 In the event of a violation of the WSL Rulebook, the Discipline Director may impose sanctions in the form of a warning, fine, probation, suspension, expulsion, other appropriate ordered activities or a mixture of them after consultation with a committee of qualified individuals (which may include the Commissioner) selected by WSL at any time ("Discipline Committee"). - Where a serious violation of the WSL Rulebook has occurred at an Event, a decision by the Discipline Committee cannot be made as they cannot be contacted in a timely manner, and immediate disqualification from the Event is reasonable in accordance with the WSL Rulebook, the WSL Tour Manager in consultation with the Head Judge and other WSL representatives (after going to best efforts to receive a statement from the Surfer stating their defence and considering the same) may disqualify a Surfer from the Event.
+- 198.01 In the event of a violation of the WSL Rulebook, the Discipline Director may impose sanctions in the form of a warning, fine, probation, suspension, expulsion, other appropriate ordered activities or a mixture of them after consultation with a committee of qualified individuals (which may include the Head of the Office of Tours and Competition) selected by WSL at any time ("Discipline Committee"). - 198.02 Where a serious violation of the WSL Rulebook has occurred at an Event, a decision by the Discipline Committee cannot be made as they cannot be contacted in a timely manner, and immediate disqualification from the Event is reasonable in accordance with the WSL Rulebook, the WSL Tour Manager in consultation with the Head Judge and other WSL representatives (after going to best efforts to receive a statement from the Surfer stating their defence and considering the same) may disqualify a Surfer from the Event.
 The Discipline Director will rule to modify, ratify or set aside the disqualification of the Surfer at the earliest convenience in accordance with this Article and the WSL Rulebook.
-WSL will not be liable for damages for loss as a result of the implementation of this Article. - 189.03 Subject to Article 189.06, before any sanction is imposed by the Discipline Committee, the individual subject to discipline shall be notified of the rule violation and sanction that would be imposed should a written submission not be submitted in accordance with Article 189.04 to the Discipline Director ("Notice"). - 189.04 From the date of the Notice, the individual has ten (10) days to provide an explanation for the violation, an opinion on the sanction proposed in the Notice, any applicable mitigating circumstances, and supporting evidence to the Discipline Director for consideration.
-Should a
+WSL will not be liable for damages for loss as a result of the implementation of this Article. - 198.03 Subject to Article 198.06, before any sanction is imposed by the Discipline Committee, the individual subject to discipline shall be notified of the rule violation and sanction that would be imposed should a written submission not be submitted in accordance with Article 198.04 to the Discipline Director ("Notice"). - 198.04 From the date of the Notice, the individual has ten (10) days to provide an explanation for the violation, an opinion on the sanction proposed in the Notice, any applicable mitigating circumstances, and supporting evidence to the Discipline Director for consideration.
+Should a submission under this Article 198.04 not be submitted, the sanction proposed in the Notice will take immediate effect.

-- submission under this Article 189.04 not be submitted, the sanction proposed in the Notice will take immediate effect. - 189.05 Following a submission in accordance with Article 189.04, the Discipline Committee shall promptly notify the individual of any sanction imposed. - 189.06 Notwithstanding anything within the Rulebook, should the Commissioner obtain evidence of an alleged violation that is serious in nature, the Commissioner may (at their discretion) impose a provisional suspension on the Surfer until an investigation is complete.
+- 198.05 Following a submission in accordance with Article 198.04, the Discipline Committee shall promptly notify the individual of any sanction imposed. - 198.06 Notwithstanding anything within the Rulebook, should the Office of Tours and Competition obtain evidence of an alleged violation that is serious in nature, the Discipline Director may (at their discretion) impose a provisional suspension on the Surfer until an investigation is complete.

-Article 190: Appeals of Disciplinary Decisions made by the WSL Discipline Director
+Article 199: Appeals of Disciplinary Decisions made by the WSL Discipline Director